mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 nothing to commit, working directory clean
 ```

-and look at the history of what we've done so far:
+and look at the history of what we've done so far.
+By now, our log has gotten longer, so you will likely be thrown into pagination.
+You can hit `SPACE` to page down, and `q` to quit:

 ```bash
 $ git log